jwbw29/sprint10-mod1_reducer/README.md

 > _Congratulations!
 You have gone through the entire process for adding an action to your app!
 Now, see if you can follow the same process (reducer case => action creator => UI connection) for the following app features.
 IN EACH CASE, ALWAYS TEST THAT YOUR FEATURE WORKS BEFORE PROCEEDING FORWARD._

-- [ ] When `M+` is pressed, the current memory value should be set to the current total value.
+- [x] When `M+` is pressed, the current memory value should be set to the current total value.
 Test by seeing the result of memory in the UI.
-- [ ] When `MR` is pressed, the current memory value should be applied to the current total value(See the APPLY_NUMBER case).
+- [x] When `MR` is pressed, the current memory value should be applied to the current total value(See the APPLY_NUMBER case).
 Test by adding a value to memory and then seeing if the total updates correctly when pressed.
-- [ ] When `MC` is pressed, the current memory value should be set to zero.
+- [x] When `MC` is pressed, the current memory value should be set to zero.
 Test by adding a value to memory and then seeing the memory value reset to zero when pressed.

 ### Task 3: Stretch goals

-- [ ] There is a version of the calculator focuses on adding individual digits, rather then entire numbers.
+- [x] There is a version of the calculator focuses on adding individual digits, rather than entire numbers.
 How do you imagine adding an individual digit to the total state?
-- [ ] [Here is an example](https://freshman.tech/calculator/) of a (non-reducer) approach to building an javascript calculator.
+- [x] [Here is an example](https://freshman.tech/calculator/) of a (non-reducer) approach to building an javascript calculator.
 Feel free to make a new branch and use the basic ideas in the post to build a new version of the calculator.

 ### Submission Format

-- [ ] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
+- [x] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
-- [ ] Connect your fork to Codegrade using the "Connect Git" button.
+- [x] Connect your fork to Codegrade using the "Connect Git" button.
-- [ ] Find your newly created fork from the list and push your work to main.
+- [x] Find your newly created fork from the list and push your work to main.
-- [ ] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ
+- [x] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ